Computing large market equilibria using abstractions: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

 Computing market equilibria is a difficult problem.
-We have shown that the method of abstraction - solving a coarser problem and lifting the solution - can be used to reduce the information requirements and computation requirements of equilibrium computation.
+We have shown that the method of abstraction---solving a coarser problem and lifting the solution---can be used to reduce the information requirements and computation requirements of equilibrium computation.
 In addition, we have introduced a new dataset that we hope others can use for work on fair division.

 There are many future directions to expand this research.
 In this work we looked at Fisher markets which assume additive valuations.
 This rules out situations where goods can be complements or substitutes.
 In the case of such preferences the information required to compute a market equilibrium becomes extremely large as we need to know the valuations of individuals for every possible combination of goods \citep{porter2003combinatorial}.
-However, recent work has begun to explore representing preferences with complements and substitutes in low rank vector format \citep{ruiz2017shopper,peysakhovich2017learning}.
+However, recent work has begun to explore representing preferences with complements and substitutes in low-rank vector format \citep{ruiz2017shopper,peysakhovich2017learning}.
 An interesting future direction is combining such techniques with abstraction methods.
 Generalizing beyond linear valuations could lead to greater scalability for problems such as public decision making, which have recently been related to market equilibria~\citep{garg2018markets}.
+Another interesting direction would be to apply abstraction techniques to more general market equilibrium problems under utilitarian welfare maximization.